The Secret of Santa Vittoria: Production

 Ben Maddow, who worked on the script, called the film "terrible.
 The script had already been written and [co-screenwriter] William Rose did not want to bother making any changes, so I was just along for the ride."

 Release

 The world premiere was held in Westwood, Los Angeles on October 17, 1969 to benefit the Reiss-Davis Child Study Center, with Gregory Peck as chairman.

 It was selected as the opening-night film for the 13th Annual San Francisco International Film Festival.

 Reception

+Film critic Vincent Canby included the movie in his list for The New York Times as among the worst films of 1969, stating, "Kramer's manner of adapting a small, comic novel is to turn the project into a sort of bucolic 'War and Peace.'
+Rent several Italian towns.
+Hire a large proportion of the members of the Italian film industry….
+And, just to make sure that everyone understands that the whole thing is supposed to be fake, hire Anthony Quinn to impersonate Anthony Quinn as a big, loud, slovely boob.
+When you've done all that, turn on the cameras and point them at your employees."

 The film earned theatrical rentals of $2.7 million in the United States and Canada and $6.5 million worldwide, which was considered a disappointment considering the popularity of the novel.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 75% based on 12 reviews, with an average rating of 6.5/10.

 Awards and nominations

 The film was nominated for two Academy Awards for Best Film Editing (William A. Lyon and Earle Herdan) and Best Music Score (Ernest Gold).
 It was nominated for an Eddie award by the American Cinema Editors for best edited feature film.